dumlutimuralp/antrea-packet-walks/part_b/README.md

 The current flow is actually the response of backend1 pod to frontend pod as part of the previous request from frontend pod (the flow which is explained in previous section 5); because of this reason the current flow is not NEW and it is part of an already ESTABLISHED flow.

 Hence the current flow will match the first flow entry in this table ("ct_state=-new+est").
-The action specified in this first flow entry is handing over the flow to Table 105. (actions=resubmit(,105)) So next stop is Table 105.
+The action specified in this first flow entry is handing the flow over to Table 105 (actions=resubmit(,105)).
+So next stop is Table 105.

-**Note :** Notice that IngressDefault Table #100 is bypassed in this case since the flow is handed over to Table 105 as part of an already established flow.

 ## 6.10 ConntrackCommit Table #105